• Skip to primary navigation

 • Combine the raisins and whiskey together in a small bowl, and let soak for at least 30 minutes.

-• Place a pizza stone on the middle rack of your oven, and preheat to 350˚ F. Line a baking sheet with parchment paper.
+• Preheat the oven to 350˚ F. Line a baking sheet with parchment paper.

 • Whisk together the flour, baking soda, salt, brown sugar, and orange zest in a medium bowl.